 Even if you think you might be covered by Social Security or a pension down the line, it’s ALWAYS safer to have more.

-Especially when you consider state pension funding is at a historic low and that Social Security is utterly unsustainable as it stands now.
+Especially when you consider state pension funding is at a historic low and that Social Security is utterly unsustainable, as it stands now.

-Finally, if you read Retirement Killer No. 2, I told you about how inflation can eat at your wealth over time, making it important to earn MORE on your savings than inflation takes away.
+Inflation can eat at your wealth over time, making it important to earn MORE on your savings than inflation takes away.

 Making sure your investments earn income is one of the best ways to beat inflation.
 Income is generally more reliable than capital gains and taxed at a lower rate.